mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 What is the observation you have already actualized?
 It is nothing but the jumping around.
 That means, just activity.
 Just bubbles coming up constantly; just like energies gushing out.
 Like a spring gushing out from the ground; constantly coming up.
 That means nothing but the process, nothing but the practice, nothing but activity, constantly there.

 That’s why he says, “so you should know that it is attainment of jumping-around-ness”.
 That means *transcendence*.
 We say transcendence, but we don’t understand it.
-What does that mean?
-That is not something you should keep away from this to something else.
+What does it mean?
+It is not something you should keep away from this to something else.
 No, that’s not transcendence.
-It is you that are always there but there is no place for you or your object.
+It is you that are always there, but there is no place for you or your object.
 That is called transcendence.
 You are sick, but you are always right in the middle of sickness, [so] no trace of sickness is left.
 That is called transcendence.
 It’s not to escape from sickness.
 You have to watch constantly, just like spring water coming up.
 That’s why it says it like this here.

 ##### 14:39

-So,

 > The attainment of observation lies in such daily activities as sweeping the grounds and wiping the floors.

 That is coming from a koan in the Book of Equanimity (Case 21).
 Tenshin Sensei gave us that story in his last talk.
 [It is a conversation] between Dogo Zenji and Ungan Zenji; Ungan and Dogo are in the relation of the dharma brothers.
 Ungan swept the temple grounds.
 Dogo passed by, and said, “You are at the heart of it.
 You are working very hard, aren’t you?”
-So Ungan said, “There is one person doesn’t know how hard he is working.”
+So Ungan said, “There is one person who doesn’t know how hard he is working.”

 So completely beyond hard or easy, there is another person here.
-Apparently, he is working hard, but on the other hand, Ungan says, you have to see the other person who doesn’t work hard.
+Apparently, [Ungan] is working hard, but on the other hand, Ungan says, you have to see the other person who doesn’t work hard.

 Then Dogo Zenji says, “If so, that is a second moon.”
 That means, the dualistic world.
 You want to say there is a person who is working hard, or there is another person who doesn’t work hard –  so you want to say [something in] the dualistic world.